rg314/pytraction/README.md

 -	Demonstrating usage of core python package compared to other analysis techniques.
 -	Demonstrating usage of core python package with computational techniques.
 -	Fixing major bugs in core python package.
+-	Contributed or provided experimental data for the manuscript.